A Coaching Power Tool Created by Renee Townsend

 The disparity between achieving what we are capable of doing and what we are actually doing can cause internal dissonance.
 It can lead us to question ourselves.
 Not so much our ability to accomplish (as we know we can achieve), but our self-worth.
 That is, if I am capable but not doing what needs to be done, then there must be something wrong with me.
 These thoughts are self-defeating and counter-productive to achieving our desires.

-In contrast, if we understand the root of our behaviors – why we do or don’t do the things we set out to do – we can work toward a peaceful resolution.
+In contrast, if we understand the root of our behaviours – why we do or don’t do the things we set out to do – we can work toward a peaceful resolution.
 In turn, we will be able to focus on the goals which are most meaningful to us with a dedication that is comfortable.
 Once we understand how we can be our own roadblock to success, we can make choices that lead to our desired outcomes.

 Living every millisecond with ourselves from the moment we are born, may lead us to believe we truly understand and know ourselves.
-However, if you’ve ever asked yourself why you acted the way you did in a particular situation or have been confused by your response, feelings, or other aspect of yourself, there is a lack of self-awareness.
+However, if you’ve ever asked yourself why you acted the way you did in a particular situation or have been confused by your response, feelings, or another aspect of yourself, there is a lack of self-awareness.

 We may even hear of people going on ventures to “find themselves.”
 Surely, they are not lost when a GPS can pinpoint their exact location?
 No, what they mean by “finding themselves” is achieving self-awareness.
 It is a personal self-discovery journey to understand their hopes, dreams, values, and the wholeness of what makes them… well, them.